dhulme/money-manager/README.md

 ## Installation

 Download the latest release [here](https://github.com/dhulme/money-manager/releases) and run the setup program.
-Currently on a Windows build is available.
+Currently only a Windows build is available.

 ## Screenshots